← Choose a project to explore...

 How would it be... if caregivers of loved ones with dementia could be confident in making end-of-life treatment decisions that avoid unnecessary suffering for both patients and family members?

 Advance Care Treatment Plan (ACTPlan) is a culturally-tailored caregiver education program for African American caregivers with decisional responsibility for loved ones with dementia.
 It was previously evaluated in an R01 study that found significant improvements in caregiver knowledge and self-efficacy regarding advance care treatment planning and decision-making for loved ones with dementia.
-This FastTrack project will develop and evaluate a multimedia form, ACT-Plan(m), that is suitable for wide dissemination in underserved African American communities through faith-based and secular organizations focused on reducing disparities in dementia care and caregiver support.
+This SBIR FastTrack project, now in Phase II, is developing a multimedia form of delivery, ACT-Plan(m), that is suitable for wide dissemination in underserved African American communities through faith-based and secular organizations focused on reducing disparities in dementia care and caregiver support.

 Funding: National Institute on Aging, grant #R44AG065095, 10/1/2019-3/31/22